Chilaquiles Recipe (Chilaquiles Rojos)

 What are Chilaquiles?

-Chilaquiles a traditional Mexican dish made from fried corn tortillas that are tossed with a spicy red or green sauce, then topped with a number of ingredients.
+Chilaquiles a traditional Mexican breakfast made from fried corn tortillas that are tossed with a spicy red or green sauce, then topped with a number of ingredients.
 While it can be served anytime of day, it is popularly served for breakfast with a fried egg over the top.

 There are numerous regional differences in how chilaquiles are served, mostly differing in topping choices, though many argue whether the tortilla chips should remain crispy or allowed to soften in the sauce.
 The choice comes down to personal preference.